sjleudo/HyCaptureTheFlag/README.md

 # HybridCaptureTheFlag
-Simulation tool to implement hybrid model and test contollers submitted as a regular paper to the conference ADHS 2024 .
+A simulation tool to implement the hybrid model and test controllers that were submitted as a regular paper to the conference ADHS 2024.